It’s Never Been a More Exciting Time to Work in Water

 Australian Industry Standards – 2021 Outlook

-The management of major-urban, and smaller regional-urban, water and wastewater supplies in Australia is, for the most part, the responsibility of State Governments and varies across the six states and two territories.
+The management of major-urban, and smaller regional-urban, water and wastewater supplies in Australia is, for the most part, the responsibility of State Governments and Local Government and varies across the six states and two territories.

 Australian Infrastructure Audit 2019

-Figure 1 Map of Australian Water Utilities reporting to the Urban National Performance Report 2018–19.
+Figure 1 Map of Australian Water Utilities (WSAA 2023)

-At the Federal level, the Department of Agriculture, Water and the Environment is responsible for water policies.
-Programs from the Federal Government tend to be issue specific, given that everyday operations are largely the responsibility of State authorities.
+At the Australian Government level, the Department of Climate Change, Energy, the Environment and Water is responsible for water policies.
+Programs from the Australian Government tend to be issue specific, given that everyday operations are largely the responsibility of State authorities.

-Crucially, for the water industry, at the Federal level the National Health and Medical Research Council (NHMRC) provide standardised policy for water quality through the National Water Quality Management Strategy.
+Crucially, for the water industry, the Australian Government, National Health and Medical Research Council (NHMRC) provides standardised policy for water quality through the National Water Quality Management Strategy.
 Key components of the strategy provide guidance to the States and include, the Australian Drinking Water Guidelines, the Australian Guidelines for Water Recycling, Guidelines for Managing Risks in Recreational Water and a number of health related standards covering PFAS and fluoridation.

 It’s Never Been a More Exciting Time to Work in Water